chrivand/thousand-eyes-securex-response/use_case.md

-# SecureX orchestration workflow repository
+# Cisco ThousandEyes response workflow for SecureX

 * SecureX orchestration provides a no-to-low code approach for building automated workflows.
 * These workflows can interact with various types of resources and systems, whether they’re from Cisco or a third-party.